 Running on a Treadmill

-Running on a treadmill is one of the easiest ways to run in place.
+Running on a treadmill is an effective way to run in place.
 You're able to get a cardiovascular workout, easily track your progress and scale your workout to fit your own fitness levels.
 Running on a treadmill is superior to jogging in your living room because you must use more energy to propel your body weight forward, thus increasing your heart rate more effectively and enhancing calorie burn.

 Running with Video Games